gvergnaud/ts-pattern/README.md

 #### `when` guards

-the `when` function enable you to match a subset of your data structure with a custom guard function.
+the `when` function enables you to test the input with a custom guard function.
 The pattern will match only if all `when` functions return a truthy value.

 Note that you can narrow down the type of your input by providing a [Type Guard function](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards) to when.